mickeygeecom/FiveM-public/[vrp]/vrp_msgplayer/README.md

 Make sure to edit the required permission to fit your needs in `vrp/cfg/groups.lua` in line 5

-Other than that just upload the resource, and add it to your `server.cfg`
+Other than that just upload the resource, and add `start vrp_msgplayer` to your `server.cfg`

 ## How to use